 The squalor, hostility, and misery of Packingtown epitomizes the corruption, alienation, and poverty that Sinclair sees as consequences of runaway capitalism.

 Packingtown Quotes in The Jungle

 The The Jungle quotes below all refer to the symbol of Packingtown.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Jungle published in 2001.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:

 All the sordid suggestions of the place were gone—in the twilight it was a vision of power.